 Tree height.
 This is also optional, and only really useful for a timber inventory.
-Details on calculating height are provided in Appendix 5: Inventory Information.
+Details on calculating height can be found in the guide "Conducting a Simple Timber Inventory," https://uextension.tennessee.edu/publications/Documents/PB1780.pdf

 Condition of trees.
 Helpful in determining whether marketable non-timber products can be harvested.
 Also helpful in assessing the possible function as a windbreak.